 Q: What is AWS Amplify?

-AWS Amplify consists of a development framework and developer services that provide the fastest and easiest way to build mobile and web applications on AWS.
+AWS Amplify consists of a development framework and a web hosting service that provide the fastest and easiest way to build mobile and web applications on AWS.
 The open source Amplify Framework provides an opinionated set of libraries, UI components, and a command line interface to build an app backend and integrate it with your iOS, Android, Web, and React Native apps.
-The Amplify Framework leverages a core set of AWS Cloud Services to offer capabilities including offline data, authentication, analytics, push notifications, bots, and AR/VR at high scale.
-The AWS Amplify Developer Tools services include the AWS Amplify Console for building, deploying, and hosting web apps and AWS Device Farm for testing mobile apps on real iOS and Android devices.
+The Amplify Framework leverages a core set of AWS Cloud Services to offer capabilities including offline data, authentication, analytics, push notifications, and bots at high scale.
+The static web hosting service, AWS Amplify Console, is accessible from the AWS console for building, deploying, and hosting static web apps.
+And as part of the broader set of Mobile Development tools and services, you can use AWS Device Farm for testing mobile apps on real iOS and Android devices.

 Q: What does it cost to use AWS Amplify?

-When you use the Amplify Framework, you pay only for the underlying AWS services you use.
+When you use the Amplify Framework (Libraries, CLI, UI Components), you pay only for the underlying AWS services you use.
 There are no additional charges for using the Amplify Framework.
-To learn about pricing for the AWS Amplify Console, visit the AWS Amplify Console pricing page.
+To learn about pricing for static web hosting with AWS Amplify Console, visit the AWS Amplify pricing page.
 To learn about pricing for AWS Device Farm, visit the AWS Device Farm pricing page.

-Q: How does the AWS Amplify Console relate to the open source Amplify Framework?
+Q: How does hosting with AWS Amplify Console relate to the open source Amplify Framework?

-The AWS Amplify Console and the open source Amplify Framework can be used together or separately.
-For example, you can use the Amplify Console to deploy and host Single Page App (SPA) frontends and static websites, whether or not they use the Amplify Framework.
+AWS Amplify consists of an open source Amplify Framework (Libraries, CLI, UI Components) and a static web hosting service, AWS Amplify Console.
+These tools and services can be used together or separately.
+For example, you can go to AWS Amplify on the AWS console to deploy and host Single Page App (SPA) frontends and static websites, whether or not they use the Amplify Framework.

-If you are using the Amplify Framework’s CLI to configure backend resources for your app, the Amplify Console offers additional functionality.
-On each check-in, the Amplify Console provisions or updates these backend resources prior to deploying your frontend.
+If you are using the Amplify Framework’s CLI to configure backend resources for your app, AWS Amplify Console offers additional functionality.
+On each check-in, AWS Amplify Console provisions or updates these backend resources prior to deploying your frontend.
 There is support for a variety of configurations, such as isolated backend deployments per branch or shared backend deployments across branches.